nimbupani/h5bp-book/readme.md

 ## Sun and Sand Music Festival

 This is a hypothetic single-page music festival website that we work on to understand HTML5 Boilerplate.
 The website builds gradually over each chapter.
-You can download [all the files]() or download the files [chapter by chapter]().
+You can download [all the files](https://github.com/nimbupani/h5bp-book/downloads) or browse the files chapter by chapter.